-The Roadmap is presented to G20 Finance Ministers and Central Bank Governors ahead of their meeting on 13 October.
+The Roadmap has been endorsed by the G20 leaders during the Rome Summit on October 31st 2021.
 Each year, the SFWG will publish a report that will summarize the work that the SFWG and knowledge partners have undertaken that year, and report on progress made-by the SFWG, other G20 groups, or other international workstreams, as appropriate- to address the priorities and actions in the Roadmap.
 In 2021, the SFWG undertook work in three priority areas that are reflected in the Roadmap: (1) improving comparability and interoperability of approaches to align investments to sustainability goals; (2) overcoming information challenges by improving sustainability disclosure and reporting; and (3) enhancing the role of International Financial Institutions (IFIs) in supporting the goals of the Paris Agreement and 2030 Agenda.
 The results of the analysis are presented in the 2021 SFWG Synthesis Report and contribute to shaping parts of the Roadmap.